Ultramann/Numeric-Python-Intro/README.md

 ### Why k-means?
 </a>

-**Talk about why k-means is a good algorithm to choose to demonstrate performant python.**
+It's worth mentioning that k-means is a great algorithm to introduce numeric Python optimizations with since it is both fairly straightforward and has a visually demonstrable result.
+In addition, it's simplest implementation isn't overly complicated in either base Python or with NumPy.

 In order to stay on the rails and keep chugging towards learning about injecting performance into Python and not detour deep into machine learning algorithms...ville, let's move on to pseudocode and then implementations of the k-means algorithm.